VANISHING - Anna Arendt

 144 pages

 Anna Arendt was born in the German Democratic Republic.
-She was 24 when the Wall fell, and her daughter was 2.
-Her parents were born in Germany in 1940, children of war.
-Both her grandfathers were soldiers who had been in Poland between 1940 and 1942.
-One returned two years after the end of the war, the other never returned.
-Later, Anna Arendt discovered that her husband's father, photographer Sid Grossman, came from the region in Poland where her two grandfathers had been sent during the war.
+She was 24 when the Wall fell; her daughter was 2.
+Her parents were born in Germany in 1940, children of the war.
+Both of her grandfathers were soldiers who had served in Poland between 1940 and 1942.
+One returned two years after the war ended; the other never returned.
+Later, Anna Arendt discovered that the father of her husband, photographer Sid Grossman, came from the region in Poland where her two grandfathers had been stationed during the war.

 As a child, she found a secret shelf containing family photo albums.
-"That's where I discovered the power of an image.
-Photo taken in the summer of 1940.
-A young family, my grandmother, her baby, and my grandfather in German uniform.
-An image full of contradictions, evoking ambivalent feelings to this day."
+“That’s when I discovered the power of an image.
+The photo was taken in the summer of 1940.
+It shows a young family: my grandmother, her baby, and my grandfather in a German uniform.
+It’s an image full of contradictions, one that still evokes mixed feelings to this day.”

-Photographed mainly in Germany and Poland over more than 15 years, the work slips through time like a bloody memory.
-Walking naked in the dark forest, wolves circling and howling.
+Photographed primarily in Germany and Poland over the past 15 years, the work drifts through time like a bloody memory.
+Walking naked through the dark forest, wolves circling and howling.
 A girl who becomes a mother who becomes a grandmother who becomes a child.
-Haunted villages and souls in danger.
-The harsh reality of the past blends harmoniously with moments of ecstasy that seem to be taken from a Grimm brothers' fairy tale.
+Haunted villages and souls in peril.
+The harsh reality of the past blends seamlessly with moments of ecstasy that seem plucked from a Grimm fairy tale.

 Vanishing is an unforgettable portrayal of how beauty and brutality coexist in the hearts of men and beasts.